circuithub/oso/README.md

   deriving PolarValue via GenericPolarRecord Repository

--- A Haskell function for constructing a query against the 'allow' rule allow :: (PolarValue a, PolarValue b) => a -> String -> b -> QueryBuilder allow = rule "allow"

 main :: IO ()
 main = do
   -- Create a new handle to the Polar query engine.